Words by Maren Häußermann

-Matadero in Madrid was a former slaughterhouse and now one of the most important cultural spaces of the city was once again where the L.E.V. festival took place.
+Matadero in Madrid was a former slaughterhouse, and now one of the most important cultural spaces of the city was once again where the L.E.V. festival took place.
 It was the second time the L.E.V. – which stands for “Laboratório de Electrónica Visual” (Visual Electronics Lab) – came to the Spanish capital after its edition in Gijon, where it has its roots and was first celebrated thirteen years ago.
-Due to COVID restrictions, there were no live acts on-sight which made this year’s events different, in Gijon as well as Madrid, where I participated for the first time in general.
-What I found was a very different atmosphere from the one my colleague experienced last year.
+Due to COVID restrictions, there were no live acts on-sight which made this year’s events different in Gijon and Madrid, where I participated for the first time in general.
+I found a very different atmosphere from the one my colleague experienced last year.
 It was a real virtual festival.

-The entry was limited and only possible with previous reservations.
-We had to wear not only the regular mask covering nose and mouth but also one around the eyes to keep the VR glasses protected from our skin.
+Entry was limited and only possible with previous reservations.
+We had to wear the regular mask covering the nose and mouth and one around the eyes to protect the VR glasses from our skin.
 With not only eyes and ears but also mouth and nose covered, I have to admit that at times, I needed to remind myself that I was still able to breathe so I would not panic.
-The glasses had to be cleaned after every usage which robbed some time, as well as the difficulties technicians, faced then adjusting the glasses without being able to put them on themselves.
+The glasses had to be cleaned after every usage, which robbed some time, as well as the difficulties technicians faced then adjusting the glasses without being able to put them on themselves.

-The festival is composed of three different branches, Vortex on-sight, Ciudad Aumentada (Augmented City) in the area and parts of Madrid and Planet L.E.V. online.
+The festival comprises three branches: Vortex on-sight, Ciudad Aumentada (Augmented City) in the area, and parts of Madrid and Planet L.E.V. online.
 The first one invited us to test VR and AR technology in the dark halls of the Matadero itself.
 In Nave 0, we could listen to the sounds of Sigur Rós and alter them by touching with our hands the virtual forms appearing around us.
 Lifting them up would increase the sounds giving them a shrieking, almost dreadful tone.
 Figures reminding of hearts (the organ) would pump tones in and out in a regular beat, calming the oeuvre.

-Also interesting in this regard was the Symphony of Noise VR part that consisted of four chapters.
+Also interesting in this regard was the Symphony of Noise VR part, which consisted of four chapters.
 We found ourselves in different scenes, surrounded by various objects.
-With the remote control, we could move or destroy them and thereby change the sounds accompanying the experience that was designed by Michaela Pnacekova and Jamie Balliu and inspired by Matthew Herbert’s book The Music, in which the artist and musician create soundscapes by association in the mind of the reader.
+With the remote control, we could move or destroy them and thereby change the sounds accompanying the experience that was designed by Michaela Pnacekova and Jamie Balliu and inspired by Matthew Herbert’s book The Music, in which the artist and musician create soundscapes by the association in the mind of the reader.

-With the Spheres projection by Eliza McNitt in the Archivo, I found myself in space where I saw how the planets appeared around me.
+With the Spheres projection by Eliza McNitt in the Archivo, I found myself in space, where I saw how the planets appeared around me.
 I could move them with the remote control and look into them by moving my head.
-I would hear the sounds their magnetic fields make and get sucked into a black hole.
+I would hear their magnetic fields’ sounds and get sucked into a black hole.
 In three chapters, the voices of Millie Bobby Brown, Jessica Chastain and Patti Smith explored with the audience the human connection to the universe.

-On the third out of four days, in Planet L.E.V., I saw a live set by music producers Sinjin Hawke and Zora Jones.
+On the third out of four days in Planet L.E.V., I saw a life set by music producers Sinjin Hawke and Zora Jones.
 After entering the live area by pointing the remote control on a small pyramid, I found myself in what reminded me of a huge public viewing area.
-Around me, there was no sunlight, only a soft glow at the horizon.
+Around me, there was no sunlight, only a soft glow on the horizon.
 In front of me, on the wall, I could see abstract figures moving in an interactive experimental performance.

-I was fascinated by the VR film Black Bag by Chinese director Qing Shao who used a hand-painted art style, to create a twelve-minute intense, high-quality thriller.
+I was fascinated by the VR film Black Bag by Chinese director Qing Shao who used a hand-painted art style to create a twelve-minute intense, high-quality thriller.
 I found myself in the scenery, caught in a dream, a money heist, a shaft that I was trying to escape being put in the position of the protagonist.
 It was not the only time that I felt a bit nauseous.
-The all over the experience of L.E.V.
-Matadero 2020 was impressive and contemporary.
-Although the lack of live acts and the small amount of audience created a very not-festival-like and individualised atmosphere, it made it also possible to appreciate the artists’ works in a very profound way.